 This type of business life insurance would help provide your family with the funds they’ll need to keep your company going if the unthinkable happens to you.
 By getting a business continuation life insurance policy, you’ll ensure a cash injection into your business, so your heirs can continue paying expenses and operating the business you’ve worked so hard to build.

 Loan Collateral Life Insurance

-Some banks and other funding institutions require business owners to have life insurance policies before they’ll grant loans for equipment, real estate, and other big ticket business necessities.
+Some banks and other funding institutions require business owners to have life insurance policies before they grant loans for equipment, real estate, and other big ticket business necessities.
 If you’re looking for funding for your company, you might have to secure this type of business life insurance.
 In a policy set up as loan collateral, the lender would become the primary beneficiary.
-If you die, the lender would receive the death benefit payout to go against the outstanding loan balance.
-If the death benefit amount is more than loan balance, your listed beneficiaries would receive the remaining payout amount.
+If you die, the lender will receive the death benefit payout to go against the outstanding loan balance.
+If the death benefit amount is more than the loan balance, your listed beneficiaries will receive the remaining payout amount.

 As I mentioned earlier, all of the above business life insurance types are available with term policies, providing affordable premiums and coverage for a set number of years.
 Term life insurance serves small business owners well because not only do they provide peace of mind, but they also offer affordability and versatility.
 You can even convert term policies to permanent life insurance without proof of medical insurability for a period of time.

 Before deciding on the type and amount of business life insurance you’ll need, do your homework and talk with an agent.
 An expert can help you find the right policy based on your needs and what your business can afford.